IgorShadurin/foundercal.org/README.md

 - Integrations you need (CRMs, Notion, custom workflows).
 - UX ideas that make scouting and applying faster.

+Want to add an event or request something specific?
+Use the issue template here: [foundercal.org/issues](https://github.com/IgorShadurin/foundercal.org/issues/new).

 Stay tuned—FounderCal will keep you a step ahead of every accelerator and capital opportunity worth your time.